Vietnam.vn - Nền tảng quảng bá Việt Nam

 Headquarters of the US Federal Reserve Bank (FED) in Washington DC.
 Photo: VNA

-The exact amount of capital required will depend on the banks’ business, with large banks expected to raise the most capital, according to the WSJ.
-Banks such as Morgan Stanley and financial services company American Express, which rely heavily on fee income, may also have to raise capital at a high level.
+The exact amount of capital required will depend on the banks’ business, with large banks expected to need to raise the most capital, according to the WSJ.
+Banks like Morgan Stanley and American Express, which rely heavily on fee income, may also need to raise capital at a high rate.

 Source